instrangeland/GenDungeon/README.md

 # ProceduralTA

-A text adventure where you explore procedurally generally worlds.
+A text adventure where you explore procedurally generated worlds.

 ## Installation